 The image above is of a woodcut print by artist Carlos Cortez (1923-2005), titled "The Bear and the Berry Picker."
 It is one of eleven original prints by Cortez that are now on display at Stumpjack Coffee Company in Two Rivers.
 The prints range, in subject matter, from Mexican Day of the Dead imagery (skeletons), workers rights and unionization, folk music, and history of Mexico.
 This particular image is the only one that shows any overt nudity (if you don't count the skeleton imagery...think about it) and is also the most overtly sexual in theme.
 The subject matter of "The Bear and the Berry Picker" relates to, as told to me by Cortez, a Mexican folk tale, the details of which I have forgotten over the years.

+As I recall, the story is not too dissimilar from stories coming out of any number of indigenous cultures, as well as early European fables.
+It goes something like this: A bear (or coyote or wolf or some other wily critter) tricks or seduces one or more female berry pickers, the ruse's outcome of which is procreation and/or transformation by either the animal, the female(s) or the offspring.
 There often seems to be some aspect of the myth surrounding feral children to these tales (human children raised in the wild by nonhuman animals).
 Feral children are often thought to have certain characteristics that are superior in some way to "normal" human children, attributes such as great strength, intelligence or insight.
 The belief is that they are so gifted because they have been raised in a "purer" environment, unpolluted by civilization and humankind's corrupted state of being.
 These beings often are at the foundation of a culture's myths of origin (think of Rome's mythical founders, Romulus and Remus, for example).

 In any event (I'm getting off track here and am allowing the historian in me to push his way through), the real purpose of this post is to talk about the surface image itself.
 A lady came into Stumpjack today and by all appearances was having a wonderful time (great lunch, mocha and conversation)...until she wandered into the back and saw the Cortez print, at which point she expressed her offense and scolded me for displaying the image.
 Yes, to answer your obvious question, she was an older lady, yet well dressed and obviously (to me) not uneducated and socially connected in some way.
 I addressed her lament with what I think was good humor and politeness, although I did not acquiesce to her mandate that I remove the print altogether.